salimandre/texture-inpainting/README.md

   <img src="img/demo_brick_with_adsn.png" width="60%">
 </p>

-Here we noticed that it does not work since texture image is **too structured** and does match the invariance assumptions.
+Here we noticed that it does not work since texture image contains **too much structure**.
+Hence it does match the invariance assumptions.
 Indeed we failed to sample a good DSN:

 <p align="center">
   <img src="img/adsn_fail.png" width="30%">